IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 - It does not run Microsoft's historical `wnfcleanup.exe`.
 - It does not include or wrap the community `clnotifications` executable.
 - It does not guarantee complete causal attribution of WNF state creation across all systems.
 Procmon or ETW may still be required for call-stack attribution.
-- It does not modify printer-redirection configuration or the redirected-printer/device lifecycle that has been observed to trigger recurrence on an affected host.
+- It does not modify printer-redirection configuration or the redirected-printer/device lifecycle that has been observed to trigger recurrence on the reproduction host.
 - It does not yet explain the host-to-host difference in `SWD\PRINTENUM` retention/reuse behavior or identify the stable identity used for reuse.
 - It does not assume permanent/system target values should be deleted at every user logoff; current captures instead favor a reuse-versus-recreate distinction.
 - It does not attribute residual OneDrive problems in previously modified profiles to earlier AppX repair attempts as a proven fact.